Consensys/evm-dafny/README.md

 against it in Java.

 # Test Generation

+As the main purpose of our EVM is to reason about bytecode, we may want to have some guarantees that the proofs we develop are also valid on _other_ EVM implementations: if the same code is run on another implementation then the guarantees (e.g. no stack under/overflow) that we obtain using our automated reasoning and our EVM are still valid.
+This requires to prove that the other implementation produces exactly the same computations as our EVM on all inputs and for all programs.
+It is not practical to formally prove this kind of equivalence.

+However we can _compare_ the results of the execution of some bytecode on different implementations.
+If for a large number of tests two implementations give the same results (sequences of states), we have some confidence that the two implementations are _equivalent_.
+If our EVM yields the same results as, say the Geth's `evm` tools, then we can be confident that our proofs on the bytecode should be valid on the Geth EVM too.

 The test cases used for the Dafny EVM are stored in the `tests/` directory.
 These are generated from the [Ethereum Consensus